All Episodes

 Also 8 p.m.

-All right, maybe I'll do a 7 p.m. from now on instead of 9 p.m. for Sundays.
+All right, maybe I'll do a 7 p.m.

-When we come back from Twitch Joe.
+When we come back from Twitch jail.

-And so I went to him, and that is what the catalyst was for me getting arrested.
+And so I went to him and that is what the catalyst was for me getting arrested.

 The glow of innocence once surrounding the Menendez brothers is now shadowed by charges of murder.